neha-kay/Kiko-plus/_posts/2015-08-26-couchsurfing-isnt-couchsurfing-dangerous-for-women.md

 When I surf, I generally will stay with people with 12+ reviews -- if they're in the 12-22 range of reviews, I'll be sure to analyze the references and make sure they're above-and-beyond.

 Generally, speaking, if they have 30+ positive reviews, they're very, very likely to be fantastic hosts.
+It still helps to take some of the precautions listed below, especially if you're new to Couchsurfing.

+Also, if someone seems 'off' when messaging you, err on the side of caution and find another host.
+One of my to-be hosts with about ~7 reviews once messaged me with a 'Hi ;)'; of course, it could have been well-meaning but I didn't want to take the chance -- I quickly arranged another option and didn't stay with the host.

 If I'm still not sure if it's safe, I'll do some of the things outlined below.